crums-io/skipledger/docs/mrsl_manual.md

 any 2 morsels must satisfy the following criteria:

 1. The hash of every row (identified by their row number) in both morsels must agree.
-2. The 2 morsels must contain enough information to connect the hash of highest numbered row with that every source row in both morsels.
+2. The 2 morsels must contain enough information to connect the hash of highest numbered row with that of every source row in both morsels.

 Put another way, we can only ever merge morsels from the same ledger.